khloulou/IntentRecognition/README.md

        * RapidFuzz library imported from github and added as subdirectory in cmakeFile

 ## Algorithm

 -	Levenstein Distance algorithm: The Levenshtein distance is a string metric for measuring difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.
 -	RapidFuzzy library can also be using to measure the difference between strings.

 ## Performance :

 *	I have created a function " performanceMesure(string mesure)" in the intentRecognition class that measure the confidence of the intent recognition; it stocks into a file "performance.txt" the measurement ( 0 to 1), 1 refers to an exact intent recognition, 0 refers to the lowest intent recognition.
 *	The performance can be improved by adding an additional layer based on the Fuzzy algorithm and can be combined with the Levenstein Distance to improve the score of intent matching.
 *	When strings have the same distance or ratio we can use another semantic algorithm to have more precise results.

+## Tests

+* The 3 uses cases : What is the weather like today?, What is the weather like in Paris today?, Tell me an interesting fact are executed correctly.
+* In the test.cpp file, you can find all the uses cases that I have tested, you can add your own tests and execute it with /build/tests/test.exe.

 ## Usage